allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 6. Click the Settings button.
 These settings are not by View; they are by-page.
 Each of your Views will use these settings.

-A. Number of operators per page.
+1. Number of operators per page.
 Computer performance permitting, select a high number \(e.g., 999\) that captures al your personnel.

-B. Show commitment text.
+2. Show commitment text.
 In the LRS schedule blocks for each person/day, PEX wil show the first three characters of the Commitment Name if you check this box.

 Edit or delete a View.
 To edit a view: select it, make the changes, and click View > Save.
 To delete it: select it and click View > Delete.